Bishop Schuckardt - Were His Holy Orders Valid?

 In 2016, the basic contents of this article was sent to "Bishop" Mary Fidelis, aka Andrew Jacobs, who was consecrated together with me.
 He has not responded to a single fact or doctrine contained in this article, but has rather chosen the precipitous path of continuing to function as a bishop, endangering both himself and those whom he ministers to, apparently without concern for either.

-There was a prevalent belief among Francis Schuckardt’s followers that his Holy Orders were valid, being traceable to the condemned and schismatical Old Catholic Church, which church was believed by some theologians to have had valid Orders, at least until the early part of the 20th century.
+There was a prevalent belief among Francis Schuckardt’s followers that his Holy Orders were valid due to their being traceable to the condemned and schismatical Old Catholic Church, which church was believed by some theologians to have had valid Orders, at least until the early part of the 20th century.
 This belief as to the source of his Orders, however, was a factual error, as Francis Schuckardt’s Orders did not emanate directly from the Old Catholic Church at all, but rather from a cacophonous group of individuals who had long since broken away from the Old Catholic Church and started their own various sects of dubious credentials.
 Writers often refer to these breakaway sects under the single heading of "Old Catholic."

 “Dozens of Old Catholic churches, many of them nothing but paper churches or products of fertile imaginations, date to the refusal of a minority of Catholics to accept the definition of papal infallibility made by the First Vatican Council of 1869-1870… For the most part the bodies claiming to be the Old Catholic Church in this country [USA] are the shaky creations of religious entrepreneurs.
 Ordinations and consecrations are often bought and sold.”
 (Faiths for the Few, William Whalen, 1963, p.
 65, 69)